SandwichGouda/Data/Data.md

 ### NAT

 NATs exist because of the Bozos at Bell labs who decided there would be only 2^32 addresses.

+### Control plane, Management plane, Data plane

+- The Control Plane
+  * It is where we decide what our networking will look like.
+  * How to we setup our networking ?
+Where do we put what ?
+  * How many switches ?
+Where do we put them ?
+  * Who's connected to who, and how (with which support) ?
+  * It is basically the first step, deciding the "theory" of how do we set things up.
+  * Typically, at Rezel, the big schemes on the networking infrastructure explain everything that's Control-plane related.
+- The Management Plane
+  * It is about actually setting up in practice.
+  * Configuring switches, routers, with the corresponding interfaces
+  * monitoring the connexions...
+  * It can be seen as a "second step"
+- The Data Plane
+  * It is about actually transferring data.
+  * It concerns everything that's related to actual data transferring.
+  * It can be seen as a "third step".

 ## Computer Networking Practice